FAQ about Managed Service for MySQL®

 How do I set up an alert that triggers as soon as a certain percentage of disk space has been used up?

-Thresholds are set in bytes only.
+Thresholds values must be specified in bytes.
 For example, the recommended values for a 100 GB disk are as follows:

 Migration/transfer